 But it is the historical crucifixion and resurrection that makes this universal truth palatable.
 Christ has given us the supreme example.
 Blameless, He made the ultimate sacrifice.
 We need only weakly imitate it by surrendering our will.

 Given our current condition we know suffering is inevitable.
 As the ancient prophet Isaiah makes clear, all flesh is grass and will wither away.
 Like Job we cannot fully understand our travails because we are so limited by our human perspective.
 But God uses the suffering of this world for good.
 He promises to take the wreckage of this world and make all things new.
-The realization of this gives one strength needed to face affliction.
+This realization gives one strength needed to face affliction.